srjefers/spark-workshop/AGENDA.md

 ### Scala (one-day crash course)

 This module aims at introducing Scala and the tools, i.e. sbt and Scala REPL, to complete the other Spark modules.

+This module requires Internet access to download sbt and plugins.

 This module covers: